Senseiuc/fast_api/README.md

 A quick tutorial on fast api.

-This script requires Uvicorn
-and sql connector
+dependencies: python-multipart
+              uvicorn
+              sql-connector